Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Conclusion

 \section{Conclusion}

-This paper presents an innovative training-free method for zero-shot composed image retrieval, incorporating reranking strategy informed by local concepts.
-Initially, a global retrieval baseline is established by transforming the text-image composed query into a text-only query.
-Subsequently, we enhance the retrieval process by extracting local concepts through modified parse techniques and implementing reranking based on the outcomes obtained in the initial stage.
-The proposed method demonstrates both high efficiency and competitive performance when compared with existing zero-shot composed image retrieval (ZS-CIR) methods.
+This paper presents an innovative training-free method for zero-shot composed image retrieval, incorporating re-ranking strategy informed by discriminative local concepts.
+Global retrieval baseline converts the instruction-image query into a descriptive caption to leverage existing visual-textual alignment space.
+The second stage, local concept re-ranking, solves the problem of ambiguous requirements from the reference image by re-ranking on precise fine-grained concepts.
+The proposed method demonstrates comparable performances to that of existing training based zero-shot composed image retrieval methods and outperforms significantly all other training-free methods.